DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

-The NHS urgent charge is fixed, so the £27.90 covers the emergency appointment itself no matter how much is done to settle the immediate problem.
-Private emergency fees are a different picture.
-They reflect the time of day, since out-of-hours and weekend cover costs more to staff, plus the assessment, any imaging and the treatment carried out.
-Some private practices charge a call-out or triage fee on top of the work itself.
-Location matters too, with urban emergency clinics generally dearer than a routine surgery fitting you in.
-Check the real prices below so an emergency does not also become a nasty financial surprise.
+The NHS urgent charge is fixed by national rules, so the £27.90 covers the emergency appointment itself no matter how much work is needed to settle the immediate problem, whether that is an examination, a dressing or a temporary filling.
+Private emergency fees are a different picture entirely.
+They reflect the time of day, since evening, weekend and bank holiday cover costs more to staff than a normal working day, plus whatever assessment, imaging and treatment is actually carried out once you are in the chair.
+Some private practices add a separate call-out or triage fee simply for opening the door outside normal hours, on top of the cost of the work itself.
+Who owns the practice plays a part too.
+A small independent surgery sets its own emergency rate, while a larger corporate dental group often has a standard fee structure applied across all its sites, which can push prices up or down depending on the group.
+Location adds another layer, since a clinic in a city centre with high rent generally charges more for the same emergency visit than a practice in a small town.
+Check the real prices below so an emergency does not also become a financial surprise on top of a painful one.

 How to pay less

-- Call NHS 111 first if you cannot reach your own dentist, as they can arrange urgent NHS care at the fixed £27.90 charge.
+- Call NHS 111 first if you cannot reach your own dentist.
+They can arrange urgent NHS care at the fixed £27.90 charge rather than leaving you to find a private clinic yourself.

-- Ask your usual practice whether they keep emergency slots, which are usually cheaper than an out-of-hours clinic.
+- Ask your usual practice whether they hold back emergency slots for existing patients.
+These are almost always cheaper than booking through an out-of-hours service from scratch.

-- Avoid going straight to a private out-of-hours service for non-urgent pain that could wait for a routine appointment.
+- Avoid going straight to a private out-of-hours service for pain that is uncomfortable but not urgent, such as mild sensitivity.
+It can usually wait for a routine appointment at routine prices.

-- Deal with niggles early, because a small problem seen in normal hours costs far less than a midnight emergency.
+- Deal with niggles early.
+A small problem seen during normal hours costs far less than the same problem left to become a midnight emergency.

 Common questions